View on GitHub

 #define AST_DRONES_VOLUME 8

-The eBaghet has several working mode depending on which keys you close when you turn on the chanter power:
+The eBaghet has several startup modes depending on which keys are closed when the chanter is powered on:

 GHB